mehmet-emin-aydin/mehmet-emin-aydin/README.md

 ---

-I am an AI Engineer and a Computer Engineering graduate, passionate about building intelligent systems that solve real-world problems.
+I am an AI Engineer, passionate about building intelligent systems that solve real-world problems.
 With experience in machine learning, natural language processing, and software development, I love tackling challenges at the intersection of AI and software engineering.

 ---